How to Vote

 If you check all of the boxes above, it means you are allowed to register to vote.

 Even if you are eligible to vote because you check all of the boxes, you are not allowed to vote in Texas unless you have registered to vote by a certain deadline each year.
-This year Texas voter registration is due on Monday, October 4, 2021.
+The Texas Primary Election voter registration is due on Monday, January 31, 2022.

 Make sure you are eligible to vote in Texas by reviewing the checklist above.